-Each employee who was employed by the Colleges on April 1, 2012, and who was still on payroll on July 1, 2012, shall receive an across the board increase of 2.0%.
-Such increases shall be retroactive including for those employees who were retired or laid off but not for those who otherwise left VSC employment.
-If these increases put individual employees into a higher level of health insurance contributions, the Colleges may recover that portion of the premium from the retroactive payments of those employees.
+Each employee who was employed by the Colleges on April 1, 2016 and who is still on payroll on July 1, 2016, shall receive an across the board increase of 2.75%.

-Each employee who was employed by the Colleges on April 1, 2013 and who was still on payroll on July 1, 2013, shall receive an across the board increase of 2.0%.
-Such increases shall be retroactive including for those employees who were retired or laid off but not for those who otherwise left VSC employment.
-If these increases put individual employees into a higher level of health insurance contributions, the Colleges may recover that portion of the premium from the retroactive payments of those employees.
+Each employee who was employed by the Colleges on April 1, 2017 and who is still on payroll on July 1, 2017, shall receive an across the board increase of 2.95%.

-Each employee who was employed by the Colleges on April 1, 2014 and who was still on payroll on July 1, 2014, shall receive an across the board increase of 3.25%.
-Such increases shall be retroactive including for those employees who were retired or laid off but not for those who otherwise left VSC employment.
-If these increases put individual employees into a higher level of health insurance contributions, the Colleges may recover that portion of the premium from the retroactive payments of those employees.
+Each employee who was employed by the Colleges on April 1, 2018 and who is still on payroll on July 1, 2018, shall receive an across the board increase of 3.25% or the percentage increase granted to non-bargaining unit members, whichever is greater.

-Each employee who was employed by the Colleges on April 1, 2015 and who is still on payroll on July 1, 2015, shall receive an across the board increase of 3.25%.
+Each employee who was employed by the Colleges on April 1, 2019 and who is still on payroll on July 1, 2019, shall receive an across the board increase of 3.25% or the percentage increase granted to non-bargaining unit members, whichever is greater.

-- 6. The above raises apply to all employees regardless of funding source(s). - 7.
-Each employee who, subsequent to the ratification of this Agreement, earns an additional degree equal to or greater than the degree then held shall receive an increase to base pay of \$500. - 8.
-The Colleges retain the right to set the initial salary of new hires based on their education and experience. - 9.
-Payment for on call will be negotiated between the parties. - 10.
-Equity. \$25,000, distributed to the colleges on the basis of the number of employees in the two units (PAT and SUP) combined at each college, shall be available annually for equity adjustments in accordance with the following: - a.
+- 5. The above raises apply to all employees regardless of funding source(s). - 6.
+Each employee who, subsequent to the ratification of this Agreement, earns an additional degree equal to or greater than the degree then held shall receive an increase to base pay of \$500. - 7.
+The Colleges retain the right to set the initial salary of new hires based on their education and experience. - 8.
+Payment for on call will be negotiated between the parties. - 9.
+Equity. \$25,000, distributed to the colleges on the basis of the number of employees in the two units (PAT and SUP) combined at each college, shall be available annually for equity adjustments in accordance with the following:

+- a.
 At each member college, the President and the Union will constitute a committee which will review requests from individuals or similarly situated groups of individuals who allege that because of internal or other inequities, their salary(ies) need(s) adjustment. - b.
 After review of an application, the committee shall recommend any salary adjustments to the President for his or her approval or denial.
 If the President disagrees with the committee's recommendation, he/she shall meet with the committee before issuing the final decision.
 The President shall notify in writing the committee and the Union of his/her decision within ten (10) days of receipt of the committee recommendation.
 Such decision shall not be arbitrary or capricious.